fraguz/ID2-2015/0_testi/Francesca/CR1_Data&Dragons.md

 ###4 - What if

-since this art piece deals with data, it might be interesting to visualize them.
+Since this art piece deals with data, it might be interesting to visualize them.
 I am aware of the intent of not sharing them, but it would be even more complete if the artist had chosen to show them not as they are, strings or numbers, but in a physical way, still not comprehensible: an example might be the server look alike sculpture produces little dark spheres as it collects data and stores them near the installation to show the volume of the information collected.